rht-labs/enablement-docs/1-the-manual-menace/README.md

 ### Part 1 - Create OpenShift Projects
 > _Using the OpenShift Applier, we will add new project namespaces to the cluster which will be used throughout the exercise._

-3. Clone the scaffold project to your local machine and pull all remote branches for use in later labs.
+3. Clone the scaffold project to your local machine and pull all remote branches for use in later exercises.
 Open the repo in your favourite editor.
 ```bash
 $ git clone https://github.com/rht-labs/enablement-ci-cd && cd enablement-ci-cd
 ```